 I started this blog on a hot summer day in 2012.
 While our screen door banged shut as my swimsuit-clad daughters traipsed in and out of the house, I sat hunched over a keyboard trying to figure out blogging engines and how to upload pictures.
-All of this was very uncharacteristic of me; I hate figuring things out on computers, I’d always thought blogging was a waste of time–Why don’t people just live their life instead of trying to record it?, and I’d almost always rather be outside than indoors.
-But that was the day I’d seen Stan building a mini-kayak in our garage and I knew I wanted to write about it.
+All of this was uncharacteristic of me; I hate figuring things out on computers, I’d always thought blogging was a waste of time–Why don’t people just live their life instead of trying to record it?, and I’d almost always rather be outside than indoors.
+But that was the day I’d seen my husband Stan building a mini-kayak in our garage and I knew I wanted to write about it.

 Thanks for reading,